 Approved panel suppliers will be appointed following a formal tender process and will be contracted for the period as outlined in the tender specification, including any options for extension.
-Approved panel suppliers will be required to hold valid registration with Council's contractor pre-qualification system Pegasus.

-Approved panel suppliers should be monitored periodically to determine if they are meeting performance obligations, ie, to the reasonable satisfaction of Council and in a proper, timely and efficient manner.
-Approved panel suppliers who fail to meet expectations may be removed from the panel in line with the relevant clauses of the service agreement.
+Approved panel suppliers should be monitored periodically to determine if suppliers should remain on the panel.
+Approved panel suppliers who fail to meet expectations may be removed from the panel without notification.

-The Panel of Preferred Suppliers contracts will operate as an open panel arrangement.
-Council can at its discretion reopen the tender at certain times during the period of the contract/s to call for new suppliers, if it determines that the panel may benefit from having additional suppliers incorporated before the end of the contract term.
+Council may choose to run a tender process to add suppliers to a panel during its term, if it determines that the panel may benefit from having additional suppliers incorporated before the end of the contract term.